Coil Gun Mk2

 One Major Issue - Reverting to Nano due to Time Constraints

 While the chip was programmed and everything was in place, I was having one major issue: the device wasn't firing, meaning the MOSFET wasn't opening properly from the ATtiny.
 In fact, after further testing, I gauged that the MOSFET wasn't opening at all via the ATtiny.
-Though curious I was running out of time to develop the project, as I at the time needed to pack up my equipment and leave for college, so I decided to take a step back and conclude the previous Arduino Nano protoboard version to be the completed version of the project.
+Though curious and interested to fix the problem, I was running out of time to develop the project, as I at the time needed to pack up my equipment and leave for college, so I decided to take a step back and conclude the project.
+I switched back to the previous Arduino Nano protoboard version to be the completed version of the project.
+While I was hopeful of using my own board, the project was still overall a success, and I was happy with my work!